Qonfused/OSX-Hyper-V/docs/README.md

 There are some known limitations with the base configuration for Hyper-V:

 - Display Resolution
-  - The default virtual display resolution is set to a 1024x768 resolution and is not resizable.
+  - The default virtual display resolution is set to a 1024x768 resolution, but can be reconfigured by modifying the `SupportedResolutions` entry in MacHyperVFramebuffer's Info.plist file.
+See issue #6 for more details.
 - Graphics Acceleration
-  - By default, macOS will run without graphics acceleration using VESA graphics drivers (CPU).
-Additionally, display graphics is limited to 3 MB of video memory.
+  - By default, macOS will run using the MacHyperVFramebuffer synthetic graphics driver, which provides basic graphics support (with 8 MB of video memory).
+This driver is sufficient for basic tasks, but does not provide hardware acceleration or advanced graphics features.
   - GPU acceleration is possible through [Discrete Device Assignment (DDA)][aka.ms/dda] using a supported GPU, however there exist a couple major caveats:
     - AMD GPUs (particularly Navi and older GPUs) generally have poor compatibility with macOS through DDA.
 Natively supported NVIDIA GPUs (using driver v465 or later on Windows) tend to have the best results.
     - GPU patching with Lilu and WhateverGreen is currently not supported (refer to [#2299](https://github.com/acidanthera/bugtracker/issues/2299) for tracking).
 This also applies to other kexts like NootedRed/NootedRX that use Lilu.